kgar/ng-validation-framework/to-do.md

 ## Composing validation
 The right way and the simplest way are sometimes one and the same.
 I took the simplest approach by making an AppValidators static class with static props that represent the canned validators, their default error messages, their priority, and their ValidatorFn for reactive forms.

+## Making a library
+I considered making an angular library and packaging it up with a local NPM feed at work, but for the medium term, I'm going to just plug it in.
+It relies on FontAwesome and style guide theming.
+None of this has been packaged out yet for the lib and the consumer to share, so it would result in hardcoded colors, etc. There, it's punted.